yolanmees/Spikster/README.md

 It handles everything a PHP developer needs: sites, databases, SSL, queues, DNS, deployments, and real-time server monitoring — all in one place.

 > **Free.
 Open-source.
 No monthly fees.**
-> A powerful alternative to Forge, RunCloud, Ploi, CyberPanel, and cPanel.
+> A powerful alternative to Forge, RunCloud, Ploi, CyberPanel, Plesk, and cPanel.

 ---